15 Sales Training Techniques to Build an Unstoppable Sales Team

-In the rush to explain features and benefits of what you’re selling, it’s easy to talk over your prospect.
+In the rush to explain features and benefits of your offer, it’s easy to talk over your prospect.
 This is a common mistake many inside sales rookies make.
-And the problem is, the second someone thinks you’re not listening, you’ve lost them.
+The problem is, the second someone thinks you’re not listening, you’ve lost them.

 Active listening is truly the silent skill of sales.
 Throughout the sales cycle, prospects will drop hints about what they’re thinking, how they’re feeling, or problems they need solved.
 Addressing these can make or break your sale.
 But you’ll miss them if you’re not listening.

-Here are a few tips to incorporate into your sales training that’ll help your team team to listen more intently:
+Here are a few tips to incorporate into your sales training to help your team learn to listen better:

 - Practice active listening: This means listening to what your prospect is saying, understanding it, and then responding with a brief summary of what they’re saying.
-Doing this not only shows that you’re listening and respect what they’re saying, but also will help you zone in on the clues you need to close the sale.
+This shows you’re listening and respect what they’re saying, but will also help you zero in on the details you need to close that deal.

-- Mentally echo what a prospect is saying: One of the barriers to good listening is getting excited and starting to formulate a response before the other person has stopped talking.
-And of course, as soon as you’re thinking about what they’ve said, you’re now tuning out the rest of what they’re saying.
-To combat this, try echoing what they’re saying in your head as they talk and wait a few seconds after they finish speaking before responding.
+- Echo what the prospect says in your head: One of the barriers to good listening is getting excited and formulating a response before the other person has stopped talking.
+As soon as you’re thinking about what you'll say, you tune out the rest of what they’re saying.
+To combat this, try echoing what they’re saying in your head as they talk and wait a few seconds after they finish speaking to respond.

 - Summarize what they’ve said: Once they’re finished speaking, take a moment to summarize and repeat back what they’ve said.
-For example, “It sounds like you’re happy with your current CRM but would like something a bit more user friendly for new teammates.”
-This will help clarify any misunderstandings on the spot and is a great technique for getting more insight from your prospect as they’ll usually go one step deeper now that they know you’re listening.
+For example, “It sounds like you’re happy with your current CRM but would like something a bit more user-friendly for new teammates.”
+This will help clarify misunderstandings and encourage prospects to share more insights, as they’ll usually go a step deeper now that they know you’re listening.

-It’s probably a pretty safe bet that robots aren't taking your sales job any time soon.
-That’s because working in sales requires constant problem solving, empathy, and the ability to think fast and act accordingly.
-To instil these qualities in your team, they need to adopt a problem-solving mentality—which can thankfully be done through proper sales training.
+Robots might be taking over art and driving, but there's a good chance they aren't taking your sales job any time soon.
+That’s because working in sales requires constant problem-solving, empathy, and the ability to think fast and act accordingly.
+To instill these qualities in your team, they need to adopt a problem-solving mentality—which can be done through proper sales training.

-Great salespeople go beyond simply solving their customers’ problems and actually find the problems their customers are unaware of.
+Great salespeople go beyond simply solving their customers’ problems to find the problems their customers are unaware of.

-To do this, you need to develop both a problem-solving and problem-finding mentality that, when combined with empathy, will let you find the problems your customers really need solved.
+How do you do this?
+Develop a problem-solving and problem-finding mentality that, when combined with empathy, helps you find the problems your customers need solved.
 Start by asking a few simple questions: